 Another early sign that can help is if your child starts to withdraw from every single task.
 Another a sign showing your child could be an anxious target.
 Normally, when a child is cyber bullied, he or she may start to show some signs of withdrawal from his or her close friends.
 Normally, bullies may give an impression that they are the one in charge by making fun of the kid using some of the most hurtful ways.
 The child will become very uncomfortable or even embarrassed.
 He or she may have difficulties dealing with his or her friends.

-What Parents And Teen Can Do To Stop Cyber Bullying?
+What is Cyber Bullying and What Parents And Teen Can Do To Stop Cyber Bullying?

 - Educate your young ones about this vice.
 Do explain that this behavior is wrong and can actually impact greatly.
 Tell your children that there is no need to send rude and unpleasant massage to the other person even if the other person is the one that started it.